zolutal/zolutal.github.io/_posts/2023-7-30-corctf-sysruption.md

 ...                                         |
 ```

-The important part here is that the canonicality check on Intel occurs BEFORE the CS selector is set, whereas on AMD there is no builtin canonicality check in the instruction but it will be checked after the CS selector is set when the cpu attempts to fetch the next instruction.
+The important part here is that the canonicality check on Intel occurs BEFORE the CS selector is set, whereas on AMD there is no builtin canonicality check in the instruction but it will be checked AFTER the CS selector is set when the cpu attempts to fetch the next instruction.
 The CS selector determines the current privilege level (CPL), CPL 0 is kernel mode and CPL 3 is user mode.

 So on Intel CPUs when sysret is executed with a non-canonical instruction pointer a General Protection (GP) fault will be raised in kernel mode!

 But on AMD CPUs when sysret is executed with a non-canonical instruction pointer a GP will occur on instruction fetch in user mode.

 But why does this distinction matter? well, the issue is in how faults from different privilege levels are handled.
-On x86 when a fault occurs in CPL 3 the stack pointer will be set to a value defined in the TSS (RPS0):
+On x86 when a fault occurs in CPL 3 the stack pointer will be set to a value defined in the TSS depending on what Desired Privilege Level (DPL) is defined for that fault in the Interrupt Descriptor Table (IDT):

 ```
 Although hardware task-switching is not supported in 64-bit mode, a 64-bit task state segment (TSS) must exist.